Can You Fix Flat Feet? Learn How to Fix Flat Feet For Good!

 Related: Best running shoes for knee pain

-Calf raises are one of the basic exercises for building the ankle strength.
+Calf raises are one of the basic exercises for building ankle strength.
 You’ll see in the picture below that the heels point inward in the top position of the raise.
 This is an important aspect of the movement.

-The muscles that control the toes are not different than muscles that control the fingers in hand.
-These muscles are frequently under-used and consequently lack motor control and strength.
+The muscles that control the toes are not different than muscles that control the fingers in the hand.
+These muscles are frequently under-used and consequently, lack motor control and strength.
 Toe Yoga is the exercise pictured below.
 Simply, it is alternating between pressing the big toe down while lifting the other four toes up, then changing to lift the big toe up while pressing the other four toes down.

-When it comes to better footwear, your doctor likely recommend something with a flexible toe and anatomically correct bending point based on your foot, a sturdy heel cup, and stiffness in torsion.
-You should also consider type of running shoe with high stability, great motion control and support.
+When it comes to better footwear, your doctor likely recommends something with a flexible toe and anatomically correct bending point based on your foot, a sturdy heel cup, and stiffness in torsion.
+You should also consider a type of running shoe with high stability, great motion control and support.

 Related: Best Insoles for Flat Feet

 If you experience more than occasional, and have mild discomfort, and you likely get advice to change your footwear and likely getting custom orthotics.
 Custom orthotics fix the exact contours of your feet based on a podiatrist’s measurements of your ankles and feet based on your specific walk. the Orthotics will not cure the problem, but they will change your gait and foot placement in such a way so as to remove the excess strain placed on your knees, ankles, hips, etc., which should help with the associated pain.

 In cases of severe pain, your doctor can recommend an injection of corticosteroids.
-Corticosteroids are ideal for reducing pain due to tendon injury, inflammation, and arthritis, all of which can contribute to the condition.
+Corticosteroids are ideal for reducing pain due to a tendon injury, inflammation, and arthritis, all of which can contribute to the condition.

 While most true cases of flat feet require surgery to correct, many people who began experiencing the condition because of sudden weight gain can fix it by weight loss before their arches truly collapse.